'If you are going to be an artist, you must be ashamed of nothing but to be ashamed.'

 Portrait of George Moore by Edouard Manet, May 1879, in The Metropolitan Museum of Art, NY.

 The website for the 2024 George Moore International Conference at the University of Liverpool is now live.
 It will be regularly updated to give a picture of what is planned for 8-10 May 2024.
 We hope that the conference will attract new participants and we know that the visit to Liverpool will be interesting.
 One of the extra attractions will be a visit to the Chester Cup race – and you will remember that when G.H.
 Moore’s horse Coranna won that cup, he used some of the prize money to help his tenants during the famine.
 Horse racing and gambling feature strongly in Esther Waters so there may be papers that address those aspects of the Moore history. https://www.liverpool.ac.uk/english/news/12th-international-george-moore-conference/

-1st October 2023 is the date promised for the publication of a new collection, George Moore: Spheres of Influence.
+George Moore: Spheres of Influence has now been published.
 The volume contains a wide variety of studies relating to GM, his writings, his influences, his times and adventures.
 Edited by Kathryn Laing and Mary Pierse, the other contributors are Ann Heilmann, Márta Pellerdi, Kathi R. Griffin, Michel Brunet, George Hughes, Maggie Breslin, Brendan Fleming, Nathalie Saudo Welby, Conor Montague, David Clare, and Claire Masurel Murray.
 Encourage your libraries to acquire this new book.
 For further information please go to the 'more' and 'recent news' in top right corner.

 George Moore’s Birthday Celebrations.